DaimyoHub/processor-proto/README.md

-A basic CPU for school project.
+A basic CPU interpretating a custom ASM architecture.